mgrotaers/BlinkLED/README.md

 # BlinkLED
+This is the basic hello world LED blinker to test microcontrollers.

-Raspberry Pi SPI Blink tester for ATtiny2313
+One test is for uploading using Raspberry Pi SPI Blink tester for ATtiny2313

 For test compile and upload using Raspberry Pi using SPI: